Nebraska Publication Requirements

 How to Meet the Publication Requirement in Nebraska

-Domestic LLCs and corporations in Nebraska are required to publish a legal notice in a local newspaper announcing their formation to the public, obtain Proof of Publication from the newspaper, and file that Proof of Publication with the Nebraska Secretary of State.
-There is no specific deadline for when you need to publish your legal notice, but you don’t want to dilly dally—failing to publish could jeopardize your limited liability status.
-After you publish your notice, you must file your Proof of Publication with the Secretary of State within six months.
+Domestic LLCs and corporations in Nebraska are required to publish a legal notice in a local newspaper announcing their formation to the public, obtain an Affidavit of Publication from the newspaper, and file that Affidavit of Publication with the Nebraska Secretary of State.
+There is no set deadline for publishing your legal notice, but you don’t want to dilly-dally—failing to publish may jeopardize your limited liability status.
+After publishing, you must file your Affidavit of Publication with the Secretary of State within six months.

 Publish Your Notice of Organization or Incorporation